needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 **PlayModeStateCriterion**

-Checks which Play Mode the Editor is in.
+Checks which Play mode the Editor is in.
 It can be toggled between Playing or Not Playing.

 **PrefabInstanceCountCriterion**